 2014 – today

 In 2014, Cessna ceased to be a company and became one of three separate brands manufactured by Textron Aviation.
 However, she decided not to abandon her usual identity, so the new logo is as similar to the old one as possible.
 Above is a square sign consisting of blue and red figures.
-The colored elements are separated by negative white space, which looks like a simplified and stylized airplane.
+The colored elements are separated by negative white space that resembles a simplified, stylized airplane.
 It highlights Cessna’s status as one of the leaders in the aviation industry.

 Font and Colors

 Verbal inscriptions, as a rule, were performed using the classic bold sans-serif type.
-It is easy to read and looks attractive and confident in the eyes of the target audience.
+It is easy to read and looks attractive and confident to the target audience.

 The company uses a red, blue, and white color palette.
 Thanks to the combination of these colors, a logo associated with the company’s activities was possible.
-In contrast, the name Cessna is presented in black, indicating the strength and ambition of the project.
+In contrast, the name Cessna is set in black, underscoring the project’s strength and ambition.